Trail Blazers LEARN Grant

 One of the ways the Trail Blazers invests in our region is by providing cash grants to organizations that fit our mission.
 When it comes to our LEARN focus area, these are organizations that are supporting youth to graduate from high school or ensure they hit the many academic benchmarks critical to achieving this goal, including reading at grade level by third grade, increasing student attendance, and supporting a student’s transition from 8th to 9th grade.

-Organizations with a mission or major program aligned with the LEARN grant parameters are invited to apply for up to $15,000 of annual funding.
-After an initial year of support, organizations may be selected to receive an additional year of funding.
+Organizations with a mission or major program aligned with the LEARN grant parameters are invited to apply for up to $20,000 of annual funding.
+After an initial year of support, organizations may be selected to receive an additional year of funding, for a total of up to $40,000 over two years.

 - Serve youth who are coming from communities that have been historically underserved based on race, gender, socioeconomic status, ability/disability, sexual orientation or other factors